 For non travel-related meal reimbursements, see “Non Travel-Related Meal Reimbursement” below.

-If the employee travels with a personal guest, the cost of the guest’s meals will be the responsibility of the employee.
+If the employee travels with a personal guest, the cost of the guest’s meals will be the responsibility of the employee or the personal guest.

 Non Travel-Related Meal Reimbursements